frankaemika/docs/source/tutorial.rst

 .. caution::

     FRANKA's built-in controllers only support tabletop mounting, i.e. assumes that FRANKA is mounted perpendicular to the ground!
-You can implement your own controller to work around this limitation, but this might **damage the robot** and void your warranty!
+Other mountings will void your warranty, **decrease the performance of the robot** or **might damage the robot**!

 2. Ensure that the cable connecting FRANKA and FRANKA CONTROL is firmly attached on both sides.